 Labor and Delivery - Labor Positions

 In most cases, you don't have to lie in bed the whole time you're in labor.
 (If you have an epidural or have certain health problems, you may have to stay in bed.)
 You can choose whichever position feels most comfortable.
 You may want to walk, sit on a big rubber ball, or kneel.
-The position that feels best for you may change as you move through the stages of labor.
-See pictures of various labor
+The position that feels best for you may change as you move through labor:

 Moving around and changing positions during labor may help you feel more comfortable and might help reduce the length of labor.6

 a birthing chair, stool, or bed.
 You may find that certain positions are more comfortable than others during the pushing stage.
 Speak to your doctor or midwife about different birthing positions before your labor begins.

 - Kneeling, getting down on your hands and knees, or leaning onto a birthing ball may help to take pressure off your back.
 This position might also help with back labor.